 Brevard Family Partnership will also be offering in-service trainings to our Case Management Agencies for advanced skill-based training; such as, Interviewing, Sexual Abuse, Substance Abuse; and Domestic Violence.
-There will also be available throughout the year opportunities for in-service training and labs on Family Assessment, FSFN, Quality Case Management skills and other needs as identified.
-In-service training courses will be developed based on ongoing needs assessment identified by Case Management and BFP staff.
+There will also be available throughout the year opportunities for in-service training and labs on areas identified through reviews or as identified by leadership of BFP and case management.